 December 1, 2017

-This year, we are proud to shine a spotlight on California leaders, former Gov. Arnold Schwarzenegger, Secretary of State Alex Padilla & Senator Ben Allen, who significantly advanced ethics, transparency, campaign finance, and electoral reform in California.
+This year, we are proud to shine a spotlight on our democracy leaders, who significantly advanced ethics, transparency, campaign finance, and electoral reform in California.

 In Your Community